Locals Recommend These 16 Day Trips From Berlin – Estimated reading time: 14 minutes

 15) Szczecin, Poland

 Why Szczecin?
-Only two hours away from the capital, Szczecin is an easy day trip from Berlin whether you go by train, bus, or car.
-Head to Szczecin to feast on tasty perogies at Harnaś (I recommend trying the pork one stuffed with herbs), tour the Pomeranian Dukes’ Castle, walk around Solidarity Square, watch a performance at The Philharmonic, or take in the majestic architecture at Wały Chrobrego.
+Only two hours away from the capital, Szczecin’s an easy day trip from Berlin whether you go by train, bus, or car.
+Head to Szczecin to feast on tasty pirogies at Harnaś (I recommend the pork one stuffed with herbs), tour the Pomeranian Dukes’ Castle, walk around Solidarity Square, watch a performance at The Philharmonic, or take in the majestic architecture at Wały Chrobrego.
 This is a city I’ve visited time and time again, as it’s one of the best places to take visiting friends who want to hit up a different country when they’re touring around Europe.
 See my personal travel tips about how to make the most of your time in Szczecin – A Day Trip From Berlin to Visit Szczecin Poland.
 (150 kilometers from Berlin)

 Have we missed out on any exciting day trips from Berlin?
-Let us know in the comments below.
+Tell us about your suggestions in the comment.

 Good To Know